-The Company is exposed to the level of the House Price Index ("HPI") and assumption made about the future growth rate of the HPI on its equity release mortgage portfolio.
+The Company is exposed to the level of the House Price Index ("HPI") and assumptions made about the future growth rate of the HPI on its equity release mortgage portfolio.
 The level of HPI is monitored and the impact of exposure to adverse HPI is regularly reviewed.

-At 31 December 2017, the market risk component of the SCR amounted to £6,853 million before diversification and tax, and inclusive of the SCR related to credit risk from corporate and government bond holdings.
+At 31 December 2018, the market risk component of the SCR amounted to $\pm$ 6,499 million before diversification and tax, and inclusive of the SCR related to credit risk from corporate and government bond holdings.

-The main changes in market risk profile during 2017 are:
+The main changes in market risk profile during 2018 are: